Skip to content

 Tutor profile:

-Megan holds an MA with Distinction in Creative Writing from Manchester Metropolitan University and has been teaching creative writing workshops and courses for over a decade.
+Megan has an MA with Distinction in Creative Writing from Manchester Metropolitan University.
+She has been running writing workshops and courses for over a decade.

 Careers and employability